Five big views for little effort

 Just across the road from the popular Cascade Mountain, the Balanced Rocks on Pitchoff offer a less crowded experience with excellent views and a pair of enormous boulders.

 The trail climbs immediately from the trailhead, then reaches an easy stretch along a short ridge before swinging left and charging steeply up.
 There’s a dip — that’s the summit up ahead, through the canopy — before the climbing resumes.
 Take note that there are several side trails along the way; just bear left to stay on the main path.
 At the T-intersection, turn right to continue for the final 0.1 mile to the Balanced Rocks.
-Left goes 0.5 mile to the summit.
+Left reaches the viewless summit in a half mile.

 Get there: From the intersection of Route 73 and Route 86 in Lake Placid, follow Route 73 toward Keene.
 Continue on Route 73 for 7.5 miles to the Pitchoff West Trail.